 Abolition Hall of Fame and Museum

 The National Abolition Hall of Fame and Museum occupies the upper floor of this former church, which now also houses the Town of Smithfield community center and its town clerk’s office.
-On October 22, 1835, it was the site of the first complete meeting of the New York State Anti-Slavery Society, orchestrated by Gerrit Smith, the Peterboro-based reformer, philanthropist, and champion of the abolition movement.
-Some 600 delegates traveled by boat, coach, cart, and on foot from Utica, where on the previous day the same meeting had been broken up by a mob.
+On October 22, 1835, it was the site of the first complete meeting of the New York State Anti-Slavery Society, orchestrated by Gerrit Smith, the Peterboro-based reformer and philanthropist who would emerge as a champion of the abolition movement.
+Some three to six hundred delegates traveled by boat, coach, cart, and on foot from Utica, where on the previous day the same meeting had been broken up by a mob.
+The near-riot in Utica, coupled with Smith’s experience of leading the Peterboro meeting the next day, prompted him to give up his advocacy for colonialism -- the return of enslaved blacks to Africa -- and call for the immediate abolition of slavery.
+This position was called "immediatism."

 Because of this event -- and Smith’s activism -- African-American abolitionist Henry Highland Garnet wrote: “There are yet two places where slaveholders cannot come, Heaven and Peterboro.”
 Frederick Douglass published this comment on the front page of his Rochester-based abolition paper The North Star on December 8, 1848.